Vieshoth/vieshoth.github.io/_posts/Linux/2016-11-25-partition.markdown

 ```

-To get the device details and the partition table type p and enter.
+To get the device details and the partition table enter the character 'p'.
 ```shell
 Command (m for help): p
 Disk /dev/mmcblk0: 7.4 GiB, 7948206080 bytes, 15523840 sectors